slimGap/growl-glue/README.txt

   config.sound :failure => "Basso.aiff"
   config.sound :location => "/System/Library/Sounds/" (optional)

+Color Code Growl:
+Growl allows you to apply different styles based on an alert's 'importance' (System Preferences > Growl > Display Options).
+This allows you to extend the red/yellow/green pattern to the Growl display.

+  GrowlGlue automatically sets the following levels of importance:
+    success = 'Moderate'
+    pending = 'High'
+    failure = 'Emergency'

+It is recommended that you use 'normal' for other Growl alerts.

 GrowlGlue comes with success and error images it will use on test success and error, respectively.
 If you wish to supply your own, for example:

   config.image :success => "~/Library/autotest/success.png"